garrandall/popular-music-data/tracks/the-oogum-boogum-song-brenton-wood.md

 would you believe little girl that I am crazy 'bout you, huh now go on with your bad self

-(Ooh)
+(Oh)

-Ooh, ooh, my my my baby's got these spells on me
+Oh, oh my my my baby's got these spells on me
-Ooh, ooh, ooh now mercy, mercy on me
+Oh, oh oohow mercy, mercy on me
 Huh, all right

 When you wear those big earrings, long hair, and things